nodejs/node/doc/contributing/security-release-process.md

 4. **Requesting CVEs:**
    * Request CVEs for the reports with `git node security --request-cve`.
-   * Make sure to have a green CI before running it.
+   * Make sure to have a green CI before requesting a CVE.

 5. **Choosing or Updating Release Date:**
    * Use `git node security --update-date=YYYY/MM/DD` to choose or update the